i49/pulp/README.md

 # Pulp

-Pulp is EPUB processing API and its implementation.
+Pulp project provides Java API for EPUB processing and its implementation.

 ## Project Structure

-This project consists of the following four subprojects.
+This project consists of the following modules.

-Project           |Description
+Modules           |Description
 ------------------|-------------------------------------
-pulp-api          |EPUB processing API pulp-core         |Reference implementation of the API pulp-cli          |Utility tool built on the API pulp-distribution |Assembles the distributable file
+pulp-api          |Java API for EPUB processing pulp-api-test     |Unit tests of the API implementation pulp-core         |Reference implementation of the API pulp-cli          |Command line utility built on the API pulp-distribution |Assembles files for distribution